charleslaot/FastBooks/README.md

 ## SUMMARY

 FastBooks is the ultimate search tool for books.
-It provides the list of the current Best Seller books in the market and also allows to search books across the web with the Google Books API.
+It provides the list of the current NYT Best Seller books in the market and also allows to search books across the web with the Google Books API.

 ## LIVE DEMO